 Send us your pictures, video, news and views by texting DST to 80360 or email us

-TRIBUTES have been paid to a veteran councillor involved in helping her community for more than 50 years who has died.
+TRIBUTES have been paid to a veteran councillor involved in helping her community for more than 50 years.

-She was a magistrate and founder of Billingham International Folklore Festival.
+She was also a magistrate and founder of Billingham International Folklore Festival.

-Alex Cunningham, Labour MP for Stockton North, led the tributes to well-known councillor.
+Alex Cunningham, Labour MP for Stockton North, led the tributes to the mother and widow who was thought to be in her late 80s or early 90s.

-Bob Cook, leader of Stockton Borough Council, said he knew Maureen for many years .
+Bob Cook, leader of Stockton Borough Council, grew up in Billingham and said he had known Maureen Taylor, once chairwoman of the now defunct Billingham Urban District Council, for many years.

-He said: "She came into politics in the 1940s, a time when politics was a man's world, and she showed great fortitude to succeed.
-She worked tirelessly on behalf of the people she served."
+Coun Cook said: “She came into politics in the 1950s, a time when politics was a man’s world, and she showed great fortitude to succeed.
+She worked tirelessly on behalf of the people she served.”

-Bob Gibson, former leader of Stockton council, said: "She was fiery.
+Bob Gibson, former leader of Stockton council, who once defeated her to become leader of Stockton Labour Group and therefore leader of the council, said: “She was fiery.
 She would argue with anybody and was completely fearless.
-I very much enjoyed knowing her."
+I very much enjoyed knowing her.”